Privacy policy

 Information collected

-We collect personal information only through lawful means and in a variety of ways:
+We collect personal information only through lawful means and for specific purposes set forth below and in our notices at collection.

 Website.
 We automatically collect information about your visits to our website to help run and improve our services, and for data security purposes.
 Some of the information we automatically collect and store are:

-• A partial Internet Protocol address and domain name is collected.
+- A partial Internet Protocol address, approximate location derived from IP, and domain name is collected.

-• The date and time you visited this website.
+- The date and time you visited this website and session duration.

-• If you downloaded a form, the form that was downloaded.
+- If you downloaded a form, file, or PDF, the form, file, or PDF that was downloaded.

 This information is used to improve the content of our web services and to help us understand how people are using our services.
 We take steps to limit how this information can be used by our service providers.

 Investigations.
-We may collect personal information through investigations of potential or alleged violations of the CCPA.
+We may collect personal information through investigations of potential or alleged violations of the CCPA and the Delete Act.

 Use of your personal information

-The personal information we obtain will be used for the purposes for which it was provided and in accordance with the duties required of the Agency under the CCPA (see Civ.
-Code § 1798.199.40).
+The personal information we obtain will be used for the purposes for which it was provided and in accordance with the duties required of the Agency under the CCPA and the Delete Act (see Civ.
+Code §§ 1798.199.40, 1798.99.82).
 For example, this includes:

 Disclosure and sharing of personal information

 We do not sell your personal information.
-Government Code § 11015.5(a)(6) prohibits all state agencies from distributing or selling any electronically collected personal information about users to any third party without the permission of the user.
+Personal information will not be disclosed, made available, or otherwise used for purposes other than those specified, except with your consent, or as authorized by law or regulation.
+Government Code § 11015.5(a)(6) also prohibits all state agencies from distributing or selling any electronically collected personal information about users to any third party without the permission of the user.

 We may, however, disclose or share your personal information in limited circumstances, such as when:

-The Agency is supported by other state agencies, including the Department of Consumer Affairs and the Department of Technology, which provide IT services and support for our websites.
+The Agency is supported by other state agencies, including the Department of Consumer Affairs and the Department of Technology, which provide IT services and support for our websites and web apps.
 These Departments adhere to their own privacy policies.
+The DROP is built and maintained by the California Department of Technology (CDT).
+When using the DROP, both CalPrivacy and CDT’s policies apply.
+View CDT’s privacy policy.

 Public disclosures